 Certain treatments for these scalp conditions such as topical steroids or light therapy can further contribute to tattoo fading.

-Type of Ink Used
+Type of ink used

 Unlike traditional tattoo ink, scalp micropigmentation uses a pigment specifically formulated for the scalp in order to mimic the look of natural hair follicles.
 As such, the ink used in scalp micropigmentation must be able to blend seamlessly with the individual’s natural hair colour, leaving a natural-looking finish.
 The pigments used in SMP are designed to resist fading better than traditional tattoos.
 Instead of bleeding, or turning blue/green, they will typically fade evenly to a grey or brown shade which are colours present in almost everyone’s natural hair follicle.
 However, it’s important to note that SMP ink is intended to fade faster than regular tattoos.

-Artist Technique
+Artist technique

 Another reason hair tattoos fade quicker than traditional tattoos is because SMP is a surface-level tattoo.
 The pigment is injected into the upper layers of the skin, in a dot-like formation, with a microneedle that is much smaller than even the smallest conventional tattooing tool and doesn’t go as deep.
 This shallow placement allows for the SMP to retain its shape and not spread, resulting in natural-looking stubble that is more vulnerable to fading.
 However, on the downside, its proximity to the surface of the skin makes it more exposed to the elements and the skin’s natural exfoliation cycles.